 These organic chemicals are formed during the incomplete burning of coal, oil and gas, garbage, or other organic substances.
-They are found in Coal Tar, crude oil, creosote and roofing tar and are common in areas with high rates of development and motor vehicle traffic.
+They are found in tar, crude oil, creosote and roofing tar and are common in areas with high rates of development and motor vehicle traffic.

 - Potentially Responsible Parties (PRPs)

 Parties that may have contributed waste to the site.
 The Environmental Protection Agency (EPA) uses document reviews, site investigations, interviews, information supplied in response to information request letters, and title searches to determine a party’s liability for cleanup at a Superfund site.
 Contaminants on site may be due to historical, predecessor company actions over the many years of industry along the canal and not solely due to the current PRP.

 - Preliminary Assessment

 The process used by the Environmental Protection Agency (EPA) based on readily available information to determine if a particular site poses any threat to human health or the environment.
 It also makes recommendations where appropriate about possible further investigation or evaluation for corrective actions.
 See preliminary assessment section.

 - Proposed Remedial Action Plan (PRAP)